 The consultation of these archives is on the Rare Books Table in Guildhall Library only (maximum of 12 readers).

-Items can be consulted during Guildhall Library opening hours: Monday to Saturday, (9.30am – 4.45pm).
+Items can be consulted during Guildhall Library opening hours.

-All email and telephone enquiries about the five groups of archives housed at Guildhall Library should be addressed to LMA in the first instance.
-An archivist with knowledge of these collections will be providing regular surgeries on Friday mornings at Guildhall Library to assist with problems relating specifically to the records.
-Access to all other former Guildhall Manuscripts collections besides the five groups of archives listed above will be concentrated at LMA.
+All email and telephone enquiries about the three groups of archives housed at Guildhall Library should be addressed to LMA in the first instance.
+Access to all other former Guildhall Manuscripts collections besides the three groups of archives listed above will be concentrated at LMA.
 Advance notice is required for access to some collections, particularly business records.

 For specific access advice please contact LMA.